 Newly refurbished apartment on two floors, set in the old part of this historic market town.
 The apartment includes large kitchen,dining,lounge area.
 There are two bedrooms with two single in each, There are two shower rooms.
 The kitchen includes hob,oven,fridge freeze

 Apartment 64a, is a self catering let for up to 2 adults and can be found on the High Street in Dingwall, Highlands, Scotland.
-The building is the second oldest building in the town, dating back to 1781 and was originally built as the local school.
-Although the main ent
+The apartment is on the first floor with views onto Church Street.
+A central, but quiet spot close to restaurants, shops and the train station.

 Osprey Cottage is a pretty semi-detached cottage situated in tranquil wooded grounds in the hamlet of Alcaig, ideally positioned for accessing the best of the Scottish Highlands.

 The cottage features stunning views of the Cromarty Firth with the mountains of Easter Ros